-She grits her teeth and stamps back around to the car's trunk; bracing her hips against the black metal in case it begins to roll, before raising a hand and giving Regina a signal to go ahead.
-This time, when she begins working against the car it begrudgingly submits, and eventually the Mercedes rolls forwards on the slippery tarmac as Emma continues to push; muscles aching and teeth chattering.
+She grits her teeth and stalks back around to the car's trunk; bracing her hips against the black metal in case it begins to roll, before raising a hand and giving Regina a signal to go ahead.
+This time, when she begins working against the car it begrudgingly submits, and eventually the Mercedes rolls forwards on the slippery tarmac as Emma continues to push; arms aching and teeth chattering.
 There are a few angry whines and growls, and then the engine splutters with new life and the car moves of its own accord.

-Reasoning that she doesn't want to risk the vehicle to give out on her again, Regina immediately cruises towards the garage, the remote sensor starting up the large, white doors in their ascent to grant her access.
+Reasoning that she doesn't want to risk the vehicle giving out on her again, Regina immediately cruises towards the garage, the remote sensor starting up the large, white doors in their ascent to grant her access.
 The blonde watches the car drive off with what can't honestly be called disbelief at this point and pulls her coat securely round herself before marching in the direction of the Mayor's front door.

 By the time she reaches the marble steps, Regina is waiting impatiently in the doorway, ready to sternly remind the Sheriff to remove her hideous boots before entering.
-Emma complies- inwardly thanking the fact that her balance is pretty impeccable, as she battles with the laces and buckles- before gingerly placing the boots by the front door.
-She begins making her way through the ample hallway, when she realizes that boots or no boots, she's still tracking water; her socks completely soaked through.
+Emma complies- inwardly thanking the fact that her balance is pretty good as she battles with the laces and buckles- before gingerly placing the boots by the front door.
+She begins making her way through the ample hallway, when she realises that- boots or no boots- she's still tracking water; her socks completely soaked through.
 Quickly removing them and balling them awkwardly into her coat pocket she stands barefoot on the mercifully heated marble; droplets of water cascading from her sodden coat and jeans to form a pool around her.